Top 3 Questions to Determine the Best in Counseling, Psychotherapy, Psychiatry, and Coaching

-Efficacy of empirical data in Emotional Wellness (mental health) occurs when constants are measured and changed and legitimacy of the data occurs when it is generated by the client.
-The constant in Emotional Wellness (mental health) is the clients’ emotional state.
-Measuring, tacking and improving this constant at every session is what brings about the efficacy of an intervention.
+Efficacy of empirical data in Subconscious Restructuring™ (mental health) occurs when constants are measured and changed and the legitimacy of the data occurs when it is generated by the client.
+The constant in Subconscious Restructuring™ (mental health) is the clients’ emotional state.
+Measuring, tracking, and improving this constant at every session is what brings about the efficacy of an intervention.

 Even the most ambiguous definition of a thought process cannot be misconstrued as an illness or disease yet this is exactly what has been done by big pharma in order to get approximately ten percent of the population in the US over the age of six on antidepressants.

 Despite the fact, antidepressants can cause depression, suicidality, myocardial infarction (sudden death) along with over a thousand other contraindications including severe withdrawal symptoms they continue to be one of the most prescribed drugs in America.